xaviachristi/earthquake-monitor/pipeline/README.md

 ## Modules

 The pipeline utilises several modules to perform key functions such as the steps of extract, transform and load.
-There exact function are detailed in this section.
+Their exact function are detailed in this section.

 ### `Extract`